Neurotech-HQ/sarufi-docs/docs/tutorial-extras/integrate-with-whatsapp.md

 To make it easier for you to connect Sarufi to WhatsApp Cloud API, we have created a blueprint for Sarufi and Heyoo.
 You can find it [here](https://github.com/Neurotech-HQ/sarufi-heyoo-blueprint).

-In the active virtual environment `chatbot`, clone `sarufi-heyoo-blueprint` repository

 ```bash
 git clone https://github.com/Neurotech-HQ/sarufi-heyoo-blueprint
 ```

-You only need to configure the `config.yaml` file found in `sarufi-heyoo-blueprint` directory after clonning.
+You only need to configure the `config.yaml` file found in cloned directory.
 You can find the instructions in the `README.md` file.

 ```yaml config.yaml